Matthieu-Gallet/Bumble-audio-detection/README.md

 Eco-acoustic indices can be added in the script indicies.py.
 The name of the indice must be added in the list `name_indicies` and the calculation part in the function `compute_ecoacoustics`.

+Each wav file is divided into 10 second segments and converted to flac.

 ## Dash app